merengueLee/merengueLee.github.io/_posts/2023-2-17-How-to-understand-Miller-Theorem.md

 ## Miller’s theorem

+To begin with, a brief introduction to Miller’s theorem is necessary.

 <img src="https://raw.githubusercontent.com/merengueLee/my-gallery/master/imag/20230217170004.png" alt="screenshot 2023-02-17 at 16.59.57" style="zoom:50%;" />

 In short, according to the diagram above, in order to make the current flow in/out of those two nods (X & Y) unchanged. the equations can be get: